For Who? – Frequently Asked Questions

 Yes.
 The amount you are allowed to earn on top of your retirement income varies according to different factors.
 Contact the Deutsche Rentenversicherung for more information.

+I’d like to use Smart with a collective/group.
 Must all group participants be members of Smart?

 No. At least one participant in the group must be a member of the Smart cooperative, and will be the contact person for the contract.
-Group participants who are not Smart members can receive payments by sending invoices to the cooperative, using their own tax number.
-If they are also members of Smart, they can also get an employment contract to receive their payments.